Involved in a Bicycle vs Auto Accident?

 Cyclists are put into a precarious position on the road.
 They are not motorized and do not travel as fast as cars, and as mentioned previously they do not have any of the safety features that minimize injuries when in a traffic accident.
 Despite these facts, cyclists must share the road with pedestrians, passenger vehicles, buses, and commercial freight traffic.

 Sharing the road with other vehicles is the cause of almost all fatal and serious bicycle accidents.
 While California law allows for bicyclists to share the road with traffic, much confusion exists among both drivers and riders as to how to regard each other.
 Many cyclists are struck when drivers in passenger vehicles make left hand turns while only taking notice of vehicle traffic.
 Others collide with cyclists at intersections.
 In some cities and towns where bicycle lanes have been implemented, many drivers fail to respect the driving lane boundaries and inadvertently strike cyclists.
+When accidents result, a personal injury attorney both familiar with bike accidents and auto injury accidents provide help for victims.

 While the amount of medical bills that a person will accumulate depends on the type of accident and the severity of their injuries, any trip to the hospital or doctor puts you in a position you do not want to be in.
 The average hospital stay per day in California costs the patient $2,700, the third highest in the Nation.
 That figure does not include the cost of surgeries or special procedures.
 A week-long stay in a California hospital is likely to cost the patient almost $19,000.